How to care for someone with dementia

 With the general population living longer, it’s predicted that by 2040 there will be 1.6 million people living with dementia in the UK.
 Around 85% of those are based in England, almost 6x higher than Scotland, Wales and Northern Ireland combined.
 It is highly likely that you will know someone with the disease within your lifetime.

 Caring for someone with dementia is no easy task.
-Before you can become a caregiver for someone with dementia, you must first understand the condition and how the disease progresses.
+Before you can become a caregiver for someone with dementia, you must first understand the condition and how the disease progresses and when professional dementia homecare in needed.
 That’s why we have created a comprehensive guide looking at the different types dementia, the symptoms experienced and how to manage them.

 What are the Different Types of Dementia?